athos/genman/README.md

 ;; => [101 "bar"]
 ```

-Note that `with-gen-group` uses dynamic var binding under the hood, once a generator got out of that scope, it would lose the effect of specifying the generator group:
+Note that since `with-gen-group` uses dynamic var binding under the hood, once a generator got out of that scope, it could lose the effect of specifying the generator group:

 ```clj
 (def g